Paul Menard: ThorSport Racing (2021)

 On May 17, 2021, Truck Series team ThorSport Racing announced that Menard would return to NASCAR and compete in a fifth part-time truck for the team, the No. 66, in the series' new race at Circuit of the Americas.
 It is his first NASCAR start in his semi-retirement, and his first Truck Series start since 2007 when he competed in the spring Martinsville race in the No. 51 for Billy Ballew Motorsports.

 Personal life

 A native of Eau Claire, Wisconsin, Menard is the son of Menards founder John Menard Jr. He attended the University of Wisconsin-Eau Claire, majoring in business.
 He currently resides in the Charlotte, North Carolina, area with his wife Jennifer.
 The couple had their first child, a daughter, on March 18, 2014.
 The family later welcomed another child, a son, in November 2017.
 Menard is a Roman Catholic and a fan of power metal music.
-Paul Menard doesn't have any social media and he chooses to stay away from it because "it is nothing good and there's so much more to life than looking at other people's lives behind a screen."
+Menard doesn't have any social media and he chooses to stay away from it because "it is nothing good and there's so much more to life than looking at other people's lives behind a screen."